rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-2-ex-sequences.md

 ... n3 n4 ... x ... n5 n6 ...
 ```

-In regards to shifting ones focus to specific parts within a squence, or if
+In regards to shifting ones focus to specific patterns, or if only certain
-only certain patterns are relevant within a sequence, elements that are to be
+patterns are relevant, elements that are to be ignored may be omitted in
-ignored can be omitted entirely in various different ways.
+various different ways.